nhtt1026/People-s-Coffee-Sales-Forecasting-Marketing-Dashboard/README.md

 ## 1) Problem Overview:

-People’s Coffee is a local café chain with 3 branches across Melbourne (https://peoplescoffee.com.au/).
+[People’s Coffee](https://peoplescoffee.com.au/) is a local café chain with 3 branches across Melbourne.

-This project focuses on the 440 Collins Street CBD branch, where management needs a data-driven way to:
+This project is inspired by the 440 Collins Street CBD branch and uses simulated POS data to answer a real-world business question.
+The branch manager needs a data-driven way to:

 - Track sales performance over time
 - Forecast future demand
 - Identify low-demand periods
 - Optimise staffing and stock levels

 The goal is to turn raw POS data into clear metrics and visuals that support daily operational and marketing decisions.